bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 A grant header is *not* returned in the following cases:

 - the server supports only unidentified tagging
-- the client is already using a personal account token
+- the receiver is already using a personal account token
-- the client is using a receiver account token and the tag service doesn't support personal accounts
+- the receiver is using a receiver account token and the tag service doesn't support personal accounts

 ##### Body